FidelElie/FiDev/apps/home/src/content/music/2018-08-26/erykah-badu-green-eyes.md

 type: TRACK
 date: '2018-08-26T00:00:00.000Z'
 ---
 Admittedly I have never got into Erykah Badu.
-I have blind listened to Baduizm and wasn't completely drawn to it upon first listen.
+I have blind listened to :album[3qr4pTBWEU1SVf01j6RAx3][Baduizm] and wasn't completely drawn to it upon first listen.
 But after *Olivia* showed me here tiny desk performance I was immediately drawn to the last song.
-What a great song.
-It has some great vocals from Erykah and the instrumentation throughout the song being standout.
+Like wooow.
+It has some great vocals from Erykah and the instrumentation throughout the song is standout.
 The brass section on it is both subtle but a powerful edition to the song.
-It another long song, like last week's songs of note (check it out *here*).
 The piano, the horns, the subject matter...
 The song is about jealousy which I think is very  smart by how it is portrayed through the song.

-The switch ups throughout the song are amazing and the performed remarkably in the Tiny desk performance.
+The switch ups throughout the song are amazing and are performed remarkably in the Tiny desk performance (linked below).
 Me and Olivia thought the later parts of the song were a jam session exclusive to the T desk performance, and we were happily mistaken.
-I am definitely going to listen to Mama's Gun it has been well overdue, and if it is anything like this song.
-It will be a winner, what a great song.
+I am definitely going to listen to :album[4z7ma1ujO4FDL1l2YBGw7b][Mama's Gun] as it is long overdue, and if it is anything like this song, it will be a winner.

+:lyrics[
+  My eyes are green
+  'Cause I eat a lot of vegetables
+  It don't have nothing to do with your new friend ][Green Eyes]

 :youtube[4cfmEgpOOZk]